jyao4133/Python-Cherrypy-TwitterClone/README.md

 How to run the application on ubuntu linux:

+First, go into the root folder of the project, and open a terminal.
+To start the server run the command "python3 main.py"

 Since IP is already configured dynamically, all you need to do is run the server and copy the IP address that comes up in the console.
 EG "202.29.43.24:8000" into your web browser.

 Example people that this work with: